-Whether or not your child was hurt also isn’t that important to how traumatic an event is - even if your child was not injured they may still be affected emotionally or mentally.
-And even children who are badly hurt can be absolutely fine otherwise.
+Whether or not your child was physically hurt also isn’t that important to how traumatic an event is - even if your child was not injured they may still be affected emotionally or mentally.
+And even children who are badly injured can be absolutely fine otherwise.

-These symptoms may be present at home or a school – it may be helpful to ask their teacher if they have noticed in changes in their behaviour.
+These symptoms may be present at home or a school – it may be helpful to ask their teacher if they have noticed any changes in their behaviour.

 The important thing to remember is that these symptoms are completely normal after experiencing something frightening.